Bill Cash: Expenses claims

 On 28 May 2009, it was reported that Cash had claimed £15,000 which he paid his daughter, Laetitia Cash, a prospective Conservative candidate, as rent for a Notting Hill flat, when he had a mortgaged flat of his own a few miles away, which his son Sam Cash was staying in rent-free.
 "It was only for a year, she was getting married, she wasn't there.
 My other flat wasn't round the corner, it was in Westminster.
 It was done through the rules", he said on Newsnight.
 The following day Cash announced that he had agreed to pay the money back.
 Cash rejected calls for his resignation and said he was hopeful of getting a fair hearing.
 David Cameron was said to have ordered Cash to co-operate or risk having the Conservative whip withdrawn.
 Cash was cleared on appeal in February 2010 by former High Court judge and President of the Court of Appeal, the Rt Hon Sir Paul Kennedy.

 Cash faced a no-confidence vote by secret ballot by his constituency party on 2 July 2009.
 He was, however, re-selected with the support over 98% of the vote.
 Cash also received a personal letter of support from Conservative leader Cameron before the meeting thanking Cash for "the tireless contribution you make to the work of Parliament.
 You have a long record of serving your constituents with commitment and integrity."
 Kennedy, in his letter to Cash regarding his appeal, wrote: "In my judgment there are special reasons why it would not be fair and equitable to require repayment of any money.
 They are that in 2004–05 you paid rent for accommodation.
 Such rent was recoverable under the Rules as they existed at the time unless there was some evidence of impropriety.
 There is no such evidence in your case."

-Registered interests

-As a solicitor for William Cash & Co, Upton Cresset, near Bridgnorth in Shropshire, Cash received payment of £31,800 on 25 October 2021 for 64 hours work (Registered 11 November 2021).